microsoft/OmniParser/omnitool/readme.md

 If your internet speed is slow and you want a minimal VM with less preinstalled apps comment out lines 57 to 350 in this [file](https://github.com/microsoft/OmniParser/blob/master/omnitool/omnibox/vm/win11setup/setupscripts/setup.ps1) that defines all the apps to install when you first create the container + VM.
 Ensure that you follow factory reset instructions from the next section when creating your VM to wipe any previous omnibox setup.

 ### Validation errors: Windows Host is not responding
 If you get this error in Gradio after clicking the submit button, this indicates that the server running in the VM that accepts commands from Gradio and then moves the mouse/ keyboard isn't available.
-You can verify this by running `curl http://localhost:5000/probe`.
+You can verify this by running `docker exec -it omni-windows bash -c "curl http://localhost:5000/probe"`.
 Ensure your `omnibox` is fully finished setting up (should no longer have a terminal window).
 Refer to the omnibox section for timing on that.
 If you have set up your omnibox, it may be a matter of waiting a little.

 If waiting 10 mins doesn't help.
 Try stopping (`./manage_vm.sh stop`) and starting (`./manage_vm.sh start`) your omnibox VM with the script commands.